Ram-air intake

-A ram-air intake is any intake design which uses the dynamic air pressure created by vehicle motion, or ram pressure, to increase the static air pressure inside of the intake manifold on an internal combustion engine, thus allowing a greater massflow through the engine and hence increasing engine power.
+A ram-air intake is an intake design which uses the dynamic air pressure created by vehicle motion, or ram pressure, to increase the static air pressure inside of the intake manifold of an internal combustion engine.
+The greater massflow through the engine allows an increase in engine power.

-Design features
+Application

 The ram-air intake works by reducing the intake air velocity by increasing the cross-sectional area of the intake ducting.
-When gas velocity goes down the dynamic pressure is reduced, while the static pressure is increased.
-The increased static pressure in the plenum chamber has a positive effect on engine power, both because of the pressure itself and the increased air density that this higher pressure gives.
+When gas velocity decreases the pressure is increased.
+The increased pressure in the air box will ultimately have a positive effect on engine output as more oxygen will enter the cylinder during each engine cycle.